line/ts-remove-unused/README.md

 export const a = 'a';
 ```

-ts-remove-unused's main goal is to remove unused exports and delete unused modules, but it will also delete unused imports that are a result of removing an export declaration.
+tsr's main goal is to remove unused exports and delete unused modules, but it will also delete unused imports that are a result of removing an export declaration.

 ## Author